AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 Here's what usually happens after a solid 45-minute discovery call with a prospect who seems genuinely interested.

 Meanwhile, 78% of organizations say AI readiness is a top priority, but only 23% have completed any kind of formal assessment.
 The demand is there.
-The gap is in how consultants capture it.
+The gap is in how boutique firms capture it without burning the founder on every conversation.

-What Actually Works: A Tangible AI Readiness Report Before the Proposal
+What Actually Works: Send the Readiness Asset Before the Call

 An AI readiness assessment that generates a downloadable PDF report isn't just a lead magnet.
-It's a credibility accelerator.
+It's a structured qualification mechanism.
 Here's what a strong one includes:

 1. An Overall Readiness Score